-Despite its age, this map is still very valid for most parts of the Roman center.
-Of course some changes are observable, but Rome is an old city and the historic center didn't change all that much (as you will see when using the app).
+Despite its age, this map is still incredibly valid for most parts of the Roman center.
+Of course some changes are observable, but Rome is an ancient city and the historic center has not changed all that much (as you will see when using the app).

 Basically what is an important tourist attraction in the Rome of today in most cases was already important at the time of Giovanni Battista Nolli.